 - Replenish everything you used.
 Restock medications, food, PPE, and financial reserves immediately while supplies are available and prices normalize.
 The next wave — or the next pandemic — won’t wait for you to be ready.

 - Document what worked and what didn’t.
 Write it down.
 Which supplies did you burn through fastest?
 What did you wish you had?
 Where did your plan fail?
-Adjust accordingly.
+This after-action review is something I do after every field deployment, and it’s the single most effective way to improve your preparedness.

 - Address deferred medical care.
 Schedule those appointments you postponed.
 Get the screenings, dental work, and checkups that fell through the cracks.
 Secondary health impacts from delayed care are a leading cause of post-pandemic excess mortality.